 These modern Viking tattoos are an excellent way to breathe new life into old characters.

-Check out our gallery below for some of the best modern Viking tattoo designs we’ve come across.
+Check out our gallery below for some of the best modern Viking tattoo styles we’ve come across.

 Realistic Viking Tattoos

-These photo-realistic portraits pay homage to today’s pop culture Vikings.
+These photo-realistic portraits pay homage to today’s Western culture Vikings.

 In a piece like this, every detail sizzles with electricity and, through the expression on a character’s face, you can convey the meaning of your Viking tattoo instantly.

 These realistic Viking tattoos also serve as calling cards to fellow fans.

 If you show off your ink in day-to-day life, you’re sure to meet someone who’s into the same movies and TV shows as you, which can lead to new connections.